About Jennifer Rumbach

 Conrad transitioning to Lineberger, Bull promoted

-After successfully serving as the Integrative Program for Biological and Genome Sciences (iBGS) Business Manager, Tracey Conrad has announced she will be transitioning to her new position as the Assistant Director, Business Administration of the UNC Lineberger Comprehensive Cancer Center effective Oct.
+After successfully serving as the Integrative Program for Biological and Genome Sciences (IBGS) Business Manager, Tracey Conrad has announced she will be transitioning to her new position as the Assistant Director, Business Administration of the UNC Lineberger Comprehensive Cancer Center effective Oct.
 31.

 Ms. Conrad was hired in July 2011 by School of Medicine (SOM) Finance and Business Operations (FBO) to provide financial support and strategic direction for a variety of departments, including iBGS.
 This includes managing all state, FNA, trust, and clinical accounts; managing faculty commitments; making projections and strategic planning.